j-siderius/TFLiteMicro_ArduinoESP32S3/README.md

 The setup command for the TFLiteMicro_ArduinoESP32S3 library, generated using the tflm_converter tool can be modified in order to reduce the memory requirement.
 The default `TFArenaSize` is generated using a simple algorithm[^2], however it can be reduced to reduce the total memory footprint.
 To see the actual required memory:

+[^2]: The algorithm simply looks at the final `model_length`, then rounds up to the closest 5000 bytes.
+Look at the implementation in the [tflm_convert.py program](https://github.com/j-siderius/TFLiteMicro_ArduinoESP32S3/blob/main/tools/tflm_converter.py#L171).

 1. Upload the model using the default calculated `TFArenaSize`, but enabling the `TFdebug=true` option in the model setup function, for example `TFLMinterpreter = TFLMsetupModel<TFLMnumberOperators, 5000>(TFLM_example_model, TFLMgetResolver, true);`.
 2. Look at the serial output of the model, the debugger will respond with something like `DEBUG:Tensor arena used 2440 bytes`.
 3. The `TFArenaSize` can now be changed to a value closer to the actual (allocated) tensor arena size. _It is advisable to always give the model a bit more memory than the absolute minimum._